deogakofi/seattleAirBnB/README.md

 2016 SEATTLE AIRBNB REVIEW
 -----------------------
-Review the data from AirBnB for Seattle in 2016 Predict whether or not loans acquired by Fannie Mae will go into foreclosure.
-Fannie Mae acquires loans from other lenders as a way of inducing them to lend more.
-Fannie Mae releases data on the loans it has acquired and their performance afterwards [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html).
+Review the data from AirBnB for Seattle in 2016, predict the price of listings based on descriptive and non descriptive features in dataset and explore some questions related to the dataset like:
+* Do super host Get higher reviews?
+* Is there a good time to book?
+* What do the review comments say about Seattle?
+* Is there correlation between number of available listings and number of reviews?
+* Which neighbourhoods cost more?

 Installation
 ----------------------